 Do you have Diabetes?

-Sleep Apnea effects approximately 40 million US adults, and left untreated, has serious negative health effects, partially with other conditions, such as obesity.
+Sleep Apnea affects approximately 40 million US adults, and left untreated, has serious negative health effects, partially with other conditions, such as obesity.

 What is a Sleep Study?